Updated: October 2019

 What is considered a ‘safe place’ is influenced by the culture in which the birth is taking place.
-I am not getting into the debate of hospital vs home re. safety.
+I am not getting into the debate about hospital vs home re. safety.
 One, because I am totally over it, and two because I am a slightly biased homebirth midwife.
 Here is a study showing the outcomes for well resourced home births if you feel the need to head into the debate.
 Women in Australia (and many other parts of the world) are urged to birth in hospital because the cultural concepts of ‘safe’ involve medicine and technology.
-The experts in birth are the people who know how to use the medicine and technology, and who can carry out clinical assessments to determine wellness and progress (Davis-Floyd 2003).
+The experts in birth are the people who know how to use the medicine and technology, and those who can carry out clinical assessments to determine wellness and progress (Davis-Floyd 2003).
 This message begins in pregnancy as women undergo routine clinical assessments with an emphasis on professional experts providing reassurance of wellbeing.
 Women are also bombarded with fear-based media about the dangers of birth, and the hospital-based Knights in Shining Armour who will gladly rescue any Damsel in Distress (and her baby).
 Therefore, it is not surprising that women head for the safety of the hospital when they are in early labour.
 Our culture has replaced the home/birth hut + well known women-folk with the hospital + unknown medical staff.

 The emphasis on hospital as a place of safety whilst also encouraging women to stay away results in some very contradictory messages and ideas (please note these statements do not represent my own views):

 - We are the experts in your labour progress, only our clinical assessments can determine what is happening… but we’d rather you do not come in to be assessed, and instead stay at home not knowing what is going on.

 - Trust us – we want you to have a good birth experience… but if you come in too early we are likely to create complications which will require intervention… so keep away from us as long as you can.